boundary/meter-plugin-zookeeper/README.md

 | Required |         |    v   |      |

 - [How to install Python?](https://help.boundary.com/hc/articles/202270132)

-- Zookeeper 3.4+
+### Plugin Setup

+In order the plugin to collect statistics from Zookeeper server, it needs access to the service stats API endpoint.

 ### Plugin Configuration

-In order the plugin to collect statistics from Zookeeper server, it needs access to the service stats API endpoint.
+#### For All Versions

 |Field Name     |Description                                         |
 |:--------------|:---------------------------------------------------|